fhardison/pharrbook/content/posts/lesson_0.md

 +++

 This book is an introduction to New Testament Greek.
+It is inspired by Clyde Pharr's _Homeric Greek: A Book for Beginners_.

 It aims to teach Greek through reading John's Gospel, and learning grammar and vocabulary as needed to read, really read, the Greek text.
 John has a relatively low number of vocabulary items{{% sidenote %}}<https://amindforlanguage.com/greek/2022/08/23/john-stats.html>{{% /sidenote %}} to learn but is long enough to expose learners to a good deal of content.